ribalda/linux/Documentation/media/uapi/v4l/pixfmt-006.rst

        -  Use the limited range quantization encoding.
 I.e. the range [0…1] is mapped to [16…235].
 Cb and Cr are mapped from [-0.5…0.5] to [16…240].

+.. _v4l2-hsv-encoding:

+.. flat-table:: V4L2 HSV Encodings
+    :header-rows:  1
+    :stub-columns: 0

+    -  .. row 1

+       -  Identifier

+       -  Details

+    -  .. row 2

+       -  ``V4L2_HSV_ENC_180``

+       -  For the Hue, each LSB is two degrees.

+    -  .. row 3

+       -  ``V4L2_HSV_ENC_256``

+       -  For the Hue, the 360 degrees are mapped into 8 bits, i.e. each LSB is roughtly 1.41 degrees.